JoeiV/dash-projects/README.md

 # dash-projects

-Simple, one-page examples of the following basic apps/websites:
+One-page examples of the following types of websites/apps:

 - Personal blog
 - Business website